hello-nrfcloud/backend/features/HistoricalRequest.feature.md

 And I store `$join(['request-', $formatBase($random() * 10000000, 16)])` into
 `requestId`

-Then I send websocket request as this JSON
+When I send websocket request as this JSON

 ```json
 {